frankzhangsyd/vitae/README.md

 - *update_resume.R* : R script that renders the Rmarkdown document twice, once for HTML version and once for PDF version.
 This ensures both versions are always the same.
 (The current difference is *HTML* version has the *download PDF button*)
 - *resume.Rmd*: Source template for both the PDF and HTML versions, based on the YAML Paramater doctype
 - *index.html*: The final output of the template when the parameter doctype is set to HTML.
 - *output/Frank-Zhang-CV.pdf*: Result for PDF version.
-Note, this version has a different CSS styling sheet and is in black and white for more consistent printing.
 - *resume_data.xlsx*: An excel file with my work and skills data.
 - *css/*: Directory containing the custom CSS files used to tweak the default resume format from pagedown.